 Surpassing the national average by 79 percent, Journalists in San Francisco receive some of the highest pay in the country.
 Journalists will also find cushy salaries in Washington (+60 percent), San Diego (+34 percent), New York (+29 percent), and Atlanta (+22 percent).
-Journalists in Charlotte make 33 percent less than the national average, proving that location is a major factor in pay.
-Not at the bottom but still paying below the median are employers in Dallas and Austin (16 percent lower and 14 percent lower, respectively).
+Journalists in Charlotte earn salaries far below the national average by 33 percent, proving that geography overwhelmingly affects the pay scale for those in this field.
+Employers also pay below the national average in Dallas (16 percent lower) and Austin (14 percent lower).

 Related Job Salaries